Phase Dependent Hanbury-Brown and Twiss effect: Abstract

 \section{Abstract}

 * equal contributions in alphabetic order\\

 Hanbury-Brown and Twiss (HBT) effect is the foundation for stellar intensity interferometry.
 However, it is a phase insensitive two-photon interference effect.
-In this paper, we extend the HBT interferometer by mixing two phase-coherent input fields with coherent auxiliary fields before intensity correlation measurement and achieve phase sensitive two-photon interference so as to measure the complete complex second-order coherence function of the input fields.
-This practical scheme paves the way for synthetic aperture imaging for astronomical applications in optical regime.
-Pulsed input fields is also tested for potential remote sensing and ranging applications.
-We discuss the condition to implement recently proposed entanglement-based telescopy scheme with the more realistic cw broadband anti-bunched light fields.
+Here we extend the HBT interferometer by mixing a reference field with the input fields before intensity correlation measurement. {With the freely available coherent state serving as the reference field, we experimentally demonstrate the phase sensitive two-photon interference effect when the input fields are thermal fields in { either continuous wave or non-stationary pulsed wave and measure the complete complex second-order coherence function of the input fields without bringing them together from separate locations.} Moreover, we discuss how to improve the signal level by using the more realistic continuous wave broadband anti-bunched light fields as the reference field.
+Our investigations pave the way for developing new technology of remote sensing and coherent imaging. }